• Menu

 • a complimentary bar service, with hot drinks, juices and water served throughout the flight

-I did Doha to Toronto Canada last year and I felt much more rested than normally in economy.
+I did Doha to Toronto Canada last year and I felt much more rested than normally in the economy.

 Also what I like about the BA Premium economy option is the fact that it is a smaller cabin.
 I believe Virgin is like this as well where Lufthansa is one with economy seating and there is no separation.